Dark0d3/MicroservicesDemo/README.md

 # MicroservicesDemo

+This repository demonstrates how to set up and manage a microservices architecture using .NET, RabbitMQ, Docker, and Kubernetes.
+It includes essential commands for building, running, and managing Docker containers, as well as deploying and managing applications in a Kubernetes cluster.
+The goal is to provide a comprehensive guide for developers to get started with microservices and container orchestration.

-## Learning Microservices with .NET, RabbitMQ, and Docker
+## Learning Microservices with .NET, RabbitMQ, Docker, Kubernetes and Grpc

 ### Docker Commands